Writing a Grant: The Experimental Approach

 • Schematic for Phase I Timeline

 Avoid assuming that the reviewers will be familiar with your proposed experimental techniques.
 If previously published work is critical for understanding the current studies, then include pertinent references, even if they don’t originate from your laboratory.
 When trying to explain complex protocols, use flow charts or diagrams instead of large bodies of text.
 Continue to refer to the rationale and hypothesis of each specific aim and how the proposed methodologies, analyses, and alternative tactics will address that aim.
-Don’t hesitate to be redundant.
-Take a lesson from the old saying passed down from generations of orators:

 Given the highly technical nature of the approach section and the importance of demonstrating your expertise in the field, include as much information as possible on preliminary studies.
 In addition, crisp, clean, polished figures are vital to storytelling and clarifying the foundation and purpose of your application.
 That being said, no reviewer wants to strain his or her eyes to read figure legends, so be sure to include descriptions that are simple and larger than size 8 font!